Tamreen/web.api/readme.md

 - Make all errors and exceptions in Arabic.
 - Move the HTTPS logs to separated files.
 - Update the API documentation or make it automatic.
-- Fix the issue when displaying the players of a training (readAt).

 ## /api/v2
 - [x] GET /hellos